| My

 in various issues in 1922, Blackwood magazine), ‘Turbulent Tabriz’,

-‘The Commodore’ (both published again in the Blackwood magazine, Jan,
+‘The Commodore’ (both published again in the Blackwood magazine, in January and

-May 1923 respectively), and later the books ‘Consul
+May 1923 respectively).
+Later followed the books ‘Consul

-in the East’ (1924) - an expanded version of the article
+in the East’ (1924) which constituted an expanded version of the article

 ‘A Consul in the making’, ‘King Charles & Mr. Perkins’ (1931) and